-Sorghum is the fifth largest and most important cereal crop in the world after wheat, maize, rice and barley (Doggett 1988; Ejeta & Grenier 2005; ICRISAT 2015).
-Annual global production of sorghum is estimated at approximately 60 million tonnes (FAOSTAT 2013).
-Uses of sorghum are diverse and a number of in-depth reviews are available (Doggett 1988; FAO 1995; Taylor 2003).
+Sorghum is the fifth largest and most important cereal crop in the world after wheat, maize, rice and barley (Doggett, 1988; Ejeta and Grenier, 2005; Adebo, 2020).
+Annual global production of sorghum is estimated at approximately 60 million tonnes (FAOSTAT, accessed October 2024) and is predicted to increase (Tan et al., 2024).
+Uses of sorghum are diverse and a number of in-depth reviews are available (Doggett, 1988; FAO, 1995; Taylor, 2003; Tan et al., 2024).
 Sorghum is an important crop that serves as human staple and is a major livestock feed in intensive production systems.
-Sorghum may be seen as one of the crops best suited to future climate change due to its ability to adapt to conditions such as drought, salinity and high temperatures (ICRISAT 2015).
-Different races or cultivars of S. bicolor may be described as grain sorghum, fodder sorghum or sweet sorghum depending on their morphology or end use (Purseglove 1972).
-In some cases, sorghum is used as a dual purpose crop; after the grain is harvested, cattle are grazed on the stubble.
-Its potential as a biofuel crop has been identified and is gaining in importance (CGIAR 2015).
+Sorghum may be seen as one of the crops best suited to future climate change due to its ability to adapt to conditions such as drought, salinity and high temperatures (Heuzé et al., 2015; ICRISAT, 2015; Chaturvedi et al., 2022).
+Different races or cultivars of sorghum may be described as grain sorghum, fodder sorghum or sweet sorghum depending on their morphology or end use (Purseglove, 1972).
+In some cases, sorghum is used as a dual-purpose crop, where cattle are grazed on the stubble after the grain is harvested.
+Its potential as a biofuel crop has been identified and is gaining in importance (Byrt et al., 2016).